 And this was super helpful, as that hypothesis would therefore imply that the price of wheat would follow a Geometric Brownian Motion that could be synthesised with a very elegant equation using the normal distribution.

-That sounds all great.
+That all sounds great.
 Why are we talking about GANs then?